Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Introduction

-In this work, we experimentally demonstrate Doppler and EIT cooling in nodal positions of phase-stable SW drive fields.
-We measure Doppler cooling to below the Doppler limit at SW nodes, realizing a long-standing prediction.
-We further experimentally demonstrate SW EIT cooling of trapped-ion radial modes of motion to phonon occupancies $\bar n \approx 0.05$, and all single-ion motional modes spanning a 5 MHz bandwidth close to the ground state ($\bar n \lesssim 1$), within 150 $\mu$s starting from near the Doppler limit.
+In this work, we experimentally demonstrate fast, broadband laser cooling in nodal positions of integrated SW drive fields.
+We measure Doppler cooling to below the Doppler limit for a trapped ion positioned at SW nodes, realizing a long-standing prediction and verifying the basic mechanism.
+We further experimentally demonstrate SW EIT ground-state cooling of radial motional modes to phonon occupancies $\bar n \approx 0.05$, and all single-ion motional modes spanning a 5 MHz bandwidth close to the ground state ($\bar n \lesssim 1$), within 150 \textmu s starting from near the Doppler limit.
 The foundry-fabricated trap devices utilized in this work incorporate running-wave (RW) beam delivery that allows direct experimental comparison between the carrier-nulled SW scheme and the RW equivalent.
-We thereby demonstrate SW EIT's simultaneous advantages in motional mode bandwidth, cooling rate, and final phonon numbers, and identify routes to further increase performance via comparison to simulations and considering limiting nonidealities in our apparatus.
-This work realizes fast, multi-mode ground-state cooling addressing a dominant operation time bottleneck in trapped-ion QC systems; offers a clear demonstration of performance advantage practically enabled by integrated optical addressing in trapped-ion systems; and opens the door to more general atomic control in structured light fields.
+We thereby demonstrate SW EIT's simultaneous advantages in motional mode bandwidth, cooling rate, and final phonon number.
+We present detailed simulations of limiting nonidealities in our apparatus that indicate straightforward design optimizations would reduce the final phonon number limit by over an order of magnitude further, to the limits imposed by current technical noise levels.
+This work realizes fast, multi-mode ground-state cooling, addresses a significant operation time limitation in trapped-ion QC systems, and demonstrates a clear performance advantage practically enabled by scalable optical control of atomic systems.